At the bottom of the Report Options are the ways you can generate the report you’ve worked so hard creating and customizing.

 - Labor Hours – a breakdown of the amount of time utilized in each Labor Phase for the proposal

-- Profit By Product – displays the pricing details for each part on the proposal, including margin and profit
+- Profit By Product – displays the pricing details for each item on the proposal, including margin and profit

 - Retail By Product – another quick report showing all the items sold on the proposal along with the customer’s price